twoodruff25/Version-Control-skills-lab-6/README.md

 The computer will then decide which animal is his least favorite animal of the day and reply it back to you.
 On the off-chance you both provide the same animal, the computer will celebrate this hatred with you!

+If you would like to help us make this program better, please consider contributing to the project, we are open-source and always appreaciate help.
+Be sure to provide readable pull requests and we will consider all those who take the time to help us. :)

 ## Team:

-    Tyler Courtney: (President of Pushin Python)
+* Tyler Courtney: (President of Pushin Python)
-    Tyler Woodruff: (CTO and Head of Development at Pushin Python) Alex Glebavicius: (Lead Software Engineer at Pushin Python)
+* Tyler Woodruff: (CTO and Head of Development at Pushin Python)
+* Alex Glebavicius: (Lead Software Engineer at Pushin Python)

 ## Concerns